wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

-**Q:**&ensp;Do you call it <span data-tippy-content="Dispassion, indifference to the pains and pleasures of the material world.">vairagya</span>, relinquishment, renunciätion?
+**Q:**&ensp;Do you call it <span data-tippy-content="Dispassion, indifference to the pains and pleasures of the material world.">vairagya</span>, relinquishment, renunciation?

 **M:**&ensp;There is nothing to renounce.
 Enough if you stop acquiring.
 To give you must have, and to have you must take.
 Better not to take.
-It is simpler than to practice renunciätion, which leads to a dangerous form of ‘spiritual’ pride.
+It is simpler than to practice renunciation, which leads to a dangerous form of ‘spiritual’ pride.

-All this weighing, selecting, choosing, exchangeïng — it is all shopping in some ‘spiritual’ market.
+All this weighing, selecting, choosing, exchanging — it is all shopping in some ‘spiritual’ market.
 What is your business there?
 What deal are you out to strike?
 When you are not out for business, what is the use of this endless anxiety of choice?
 Restlessness takes you nowhere.
-Something prevents you from seeïng that there is nothing you need.
+Something prevents you from seeing that there is nothing you need.
 Find it out and see its falseness.
 It is like having swallowed some poison and suffering from unquenchable craving for water.
 Instead of drinking beyond all measure, why not eliminate the poison and be free of this burning thirst?